JoeyDP/bacli/README.md

 # bacli
 Born Again Command Line Interface.

 Bacli is a module that wraps the command line argument parsing functionality of argparse for ease of use.
 Any Python function can be transformed into an entry point for the program.
-Simply add the `bacli.command` decorator, and you will be able to call the function directly from the command line (with parameters, documentation and correct types!).
+Simply add the `command` decorator, and you will be able to call the function directly from the command line (with parameters, documentation and correct types!).

 ### Usage